 Effective teachers not only communicate competently with their students, but also they communicate actively with their professional peers to share best practice, seek advice and suggestions, and conduct collaborative inquires.
 Change is the constant theme in today's education, and teachers are increasingly challenged to keep abreast of innovations and new developments.
-They need to communicate with colleagues or others who possess needed information.7

-Teachers who have a democratic vision about their profession act collaboratively and cooperatively with colleagues and other educational stakeholders.
-They no longer confine their responsibility to the particular classroom in which they teach; rather, they are committed to making a contribution to the students taught by other teachers, in the school, the district, and the community by and large.
-8 Michael Fullan corroborated this vision by proposing that teacher preparation programs should enable each teacher to initiate, value, and practice collaboration and partnerships with students, colleagues, parents, community, government, and social and business agencies.
-Additionally, teachers of democratic professionalism serve as advocates for the well-being of the educational cause.
+They need to communicate with colleagues or others who possess needed information.7 the students taught by other teachers, in the school, the district, and the community by and large.8Michael Fullan corroborated this vision by proposing that teacher preparation programs should enable each teacher to initiate, value, and practice collaboration and partnerships with students, colleagues, parents, community, government, and social and business agencies.9 Additionally, teachers of democratic professionalism serve as advocates for the well-being of the educational cause.
 They act individually and collectively to effect social justice and equity in teaching and learning.
-They are engaged in purposeful and critical reflection and dialogues with others on issues that have immediate impact on day-to-day classroom teaching, as well as larger issues and contexts that have indirect influence on social equity in education.
-10
+They are engaged in purposeful and critical reflection and dialogues with others on issues that have immediate impact on day-to-day classroom teaching, as well as larger issues and contexts that have indirect influence on social equity in education.10